Aadit-Ambadkar/AoPS-Enhanced-F/README.md

 Please repoort any bugs that you may find to firebolt360 on AoPS, or open an issue here.

+## F7 Installation

+1. Install [Tampermonkey](https://www.tampermonkey.net/)
+2. [Click here](aops-enhanced-f7.user.js?raw=1)

 # AoPS Enhanced
 AoPS Enhanced is a userscript that adds and improves various features of the AoPS website.

-## Installation

-1. Install [Tampermonkey](https://www.tampermonkey.net/)
-2. [Click here](aops-enhanced-f7.user.js?raw=1)